gwmatthews/wanikani-flashcards/README.md

 ### How to use

 - Download csv file from Item Inspector with these settings:
-  - **Tables tab** > Table list - pick "Leeches" for your leeches, "Previous Level SRS" works for anything else with the right filters -- choosing all SRS levels including "locked" enables you to get things even from levels you have only dimly imagined.
+  - **Tables tab** > Table list - pick "Leeches" for your leeches, for other sets of flashcards, you can create a new table, such as "Flashcards Kanji" or "Flashcards vocabulary" so you can customize them without messing up the default tables in Item Inspector.
+Try different settings and seee what you get.
+The most important thing is which data you export and in which order.
+Keep reading for details.
   - **Export tab** -- any cell separator and use of quotes should work.
   - **Export tab** > exported columns:
     - column 1: Reading Brief